 - School drug education (Casuarina High),

-- Refugee fostering;
+- Refugee hosting and child fostering;

 - Northern coordinator of the NT Aboriginal Community Worker Programme;